ataul/islam/README.md

 1. Bangla translation
 2. English translation (incomplete)

-You can check the release section to download the SQL file.
+You can check the release section to download the SQL file